Blood Basics

 Complete Blood Count (CBC)

-A complete blood count (CBC) test gives your doctor important information about the types and numbers of cells in your blood, especially the red blood cells and their percentage (hematocrit) or protein content (hemoglobin), white blood cells, and platelets.
-The results of a CBC may diagnose conditions like anemia, infection, and other disorders.
-The platelet count and plasma clotting tests (prothombin time, partial thromboplastin time, and thrombin time) may be used to evaluate bleeding and clotting disorders.
+A complete blood count (CBC) test gives your doctor important information about the types and numbers of cells in your blood, especially red blood cells and their percentage (hematocrit) or protein content (hemoglobin), white blood cells, and platelets.
+The results of a CBC may help diagnose conditions like anemia, infection, and other disorders.
+The platelet count and plasma clotting tests (prothrombin time, partial thromboplastin time, and thrombin time) may be used to evaluate bleeding and clotting disorders.

 Where Do Blood Cells Come From?